 However, over the decades, it’s slowly starting to become a finesse game on offense rather than the old-school ground and pound style of gameplay – with the most recent innovation on offense happening in the past 20 years.

 How did we get to this point of spread offenses and quick/speed players rather than the big-on-big style of play?
-Let’s take a look at the oldest piece of footage that we could dig up.
+Let’s look at the oldest piece of footage that we could dig up.

 American Football In The Early Days